Peter Seabrook: Gardening writer and broadcaster dies aged 86

 "In 2020, despite having just lost his wife, he hand wrote me a letter when I lost mine.
 He will be greatly missed."

-Mr Seabrook had been married to Margaret and the couple had two grown-up children, Alison and Roger.
+Mr Seabrook had been married to Margaret and the couple's children, Alison and Roger, issued a joint statement in which they said he "spent many years caring for our mother through Alzheimer's".

-The son of a farmer he turned to horticulture after attending Writtle College in Essex.
+They added: "He leaves a big gap in our lives.
+We are grateful that he was able to live a long and active life, pursuing what he loved right up to the end.

-Last month he was one of 23 signatories calling for an open debate on the use of peat in horticulture.
+"The messages of appreciation that have come from people who worked with him - some going back many years and some very recent - are overwhelming."

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk